juribeparada/MMDVM_HS/README.md

 ### Linux or macOS

-Download the script (*.sh) that matches with your ZUMspot board:
+Download the script (*.sh) that matches with your ZUMspot/MMDVM_HS board:

 - install_fw_rpi.sh: only for ZUMspot RPi board
 - install_fw_hshat.sh: only for MMDVM_HS_Hat board
-- install_fw_librekit.sh: only for ZUMspot Libre Kit board or generic ZUMspot board
+- install_fw_librekit.sh: only for ZUMspot Libre Kit board or generic MMDVM_HS board
 - install_fw_usb.sh: only for ZUMspot USB dongle
-- install_fw_duplex.sh: only for ZUMspot with dual ADF7021
+- install_fw_duplex.sh: only for MMDVM_HS with dual ADF7021

 make the script executable (for example for ZUMspot RPi):